SystemFw/blog/content/staging/paxos-failures.md

    replies with `promise(n, maybe<n_, v_>)`, which is a promise to never `accept` any proposals numbered less than `n`.
-If it has `accept`ed a previous proposal, it also includes its proposal number, and the value it accepted.
-Storage servers keep the last promised proposal number and last accepted proposal, and write those values to stable storage before issuing any replies.
+If it has `accept`ed a previous proposal, it also includes its proposal number `n_`, and the value `v_` it accepted.
+Storage servers remember the last promised proposal number and last accepted proposal, and write those values to stable storage before issuing any replies.
 3. If the writer receives `promise(n, ...)` from a _majority_ of
    storage servers, it proceeds to Phase 2.
-Otherwise if it times out, it will retry with a greater proposal number.
+Otherwise if it times out, it will retry Phase 1 with a greater proposal number.

 **Phase 2**:
 1. The writer selects a value `v` to write to the WOR.
-If any of the `promise` replies contain a previously `accept`ed proposal, it needs to select that value.
-If there's more than one, it needs to select the one associated with the highest proposal number
+If any of the `promise` replies contains a previously a `accept`ed proposal, it needs to select the value from that proposal.
+If there's more than one, it needs to select the one associated with the highest proposal number.
+If no previously `accept`ed proposal is present in the `promise` replies, then it can select the value that the client is trying to write.
+2. The writer sends `propose(n, v)` to all the storage servers that replied in Phase 1.
+3. When a storage server receives a `propose(n, v)`, it accepts the proposal unless it has responded to a `prepare` request with a number greater than `n`.
+Upon acceptance, it saves `n` and `v` to storage, and replies to the writer with `accept(n)`.
+4. Once the writer receives `accept(n)` from a majority of storage servers, the write has either set a value or was a no-op, and the writer can return success to the client.
+Otherwise if it times out, it will retry Phase 1 with a greater proposal number.

 Qs:
 - why 2 phases